Theory of Operation

 SDSIO Message Sequence

-This section describes the states and the message sequence of the SDS framework when using the SDSIO Server.
+This section describes the states and the message sequence of the SDS framework when using the SDSIO-Server.
 It contains the following threads that execute on the target.

 - sdsControlThread: Control thread that organizes the overall execution.